INTERNATIONAL STAFF OFFICER’S SKILLS COURSE

 - Comprehend NATO challenges in conducting current operations;

-- Conform with working in a multinational working environment;
+- Conform to working in a multinational working environment;

 - Comprehend the system of democratic control over the armed forces;